Time for straight talking

-“When someone dies by suicide we ask ‘why did it happen?’
+“When someone dies by suicide we ask ‘Why did it happen?’
 And we need to say to each other that we do not know and we never know.”
-So said Professor Jim Lucey, psychiatrist and Medical Director of St Patrick’s Hospital, during a powerful talk (listen here) at the launch of Brendan McManus SJ’s book Redemption Road, Grieving on the Camino, on Thursday 2 October in Milltown Pk.
+So said Professor Jim Lucey, psychiatrist and Medical Director of St Patrick’s Hospital, during a powerful talk at the launch of Brendan McManus SJ’s book Redemption Road, Grieving on the Camino » on Thursday 2 October in Milltown Pk.

-Brendan McManus (pictured here) wrote his book a number of years after his brother Donal’s death by suicide.
-He realised that that he was still in deep turmoil and pain over what had happened and decided to walk the toughest 500 miles of the Camino, ‘alone and on foot’, carrying Donal’s Barcelona football shirt in his rucksack.
+Brendan McManus (see photo) wrote his book a number of years after his brother Donal’s death by suicide.
+He realised that he was still in deep turmoil and pain over what had happened and decided to walk the toughest 500 miles of the Camino, ‘alone and on foot’, carrying Donal’s Barcelona football shirt in his rucksack.
 He learnt many things on the hugely difficult uphill trek.
-At the very end he made a final short journey to Finisterre, where something happened that totally transformed his pain and grieving.
+At the very end, he made a final short journey to Finisterre, where something happened that totally transformed his pain and grieving.

 Professor Lucey described Brendan’s book as ‘beautiful’ and ‘authentic’.
 He said the challenge of mental health today was to have it discussed openly and truthfully, and Brendan had done just that in his book.
 So too did Jim Lucey himself in his talk.
 Quoting Professor Kevin Malone, he said that every 18 days an 18-year-old takes their own life.
 He said this was a huge problem and challenge for the Irish people.
 He said we had to address this by talking openly, as Brendan had done, about suicide and recovery.
 And he said the proposal not to record death by suicide on a death certificate was a folly.

-He said that at the same time it had to be borne in mind that mental distress and disorder is highly treatable and we need to open up our health services and make them more available to people.
+He said that at the same time, it had to be borne in mind that mental distress and disorder are highly treatable and we need to open up our health services and make them more available to people.
 “It’s a national shame that this is not the case,” he said.

 He also admitted that in the past psychiatry was narrowly focussed, and constrained by a rigorous and restrictive empirically-based scientific method that absented God.
 But now it was fair to say that modern psychiatry had recovered from that 20th-century abyss, had learnt from the witness of people like Brendan and his brother Donal, and were incorporating their insights as ‘experts by experience’.
 Noting that the walk of healing Brendan undertook was ‘a spiritual journey’, he said that modern psychiatry respects the faith in God which was so valuable to the author’s recovery.